Sequential learning and control: Targeted exploration for robust performance: Numerical Example

 In our simulations, we implement the proposed targeted exploration and random exploration for different initial uncertainty bounds $D_0^{-1}$.
 Due to the chained structure of $A_\mathrm{tr}$ with weakly-coupled states, it is difficult to excite the first state.
 Hence, we compare the excitation achieved by targeted and random exploration corresponding to the first state, i.e., the $(1,1)$-element of $D_T$ denoted by $D_{T_{11}}$.
-We select an excitation `goal' $\overline{D}_T=\text{diag}(10^7,0,0,0,0)$.
+We impose a constraint on $D_{T_{11}}$ by setting $\overline{D}_{T_{11}} \geq 10^6$.
 For a trial, we multiply the initial excitation bound $D_0$ by a factor $\alpha_i$ to achieve $D_{0_i}=\alpha_{i} D_0$.
-We randomly sample a prior estimate $\hat{\theta}_{\mathrm{prior},i}$ such that $(\hat{\theta}_{\mathrm{prior},i}-\theta_\mathrm{tr})^\top (D_{0_i} \otimes I_{n_\mathrm{x}}) (\hat{\theta}_{\mathrm{prior},i}-\theta_\mathrm{tr}) \leq 1$, and compute the corresponding constants $\gamma_{\mathrm{v1},i}$ and $l_i$ via the scenario approach.
-We run 10 trials for each of the following values $\alpha_i \in \{10^{-1},10^0,10^1,10^2,10^3\}$ wherein each trial uses a different randomly sampled initial estimate $\hat{\theta}_\mathrm{prior}$ and a different sequence of random inputs for random exploration.
-Each trial comprises: $\mathrm{(i)}$ determining the initial excitation bound $D_{0_i}$, prior estimate $\hat{\theta}_{\mathrm{prior},i}$, and the corresponding constants $\gamma_{\mathrm{v1},i}$ and $l_i$, $\mathrm{(ii)}$ solving the exploration problem \eqref{eq:exp_problem} to obtain targeted exploration inputs, and $\mathrm{(iii)}$ generating random exploration inputs with the same energy as the targeted inputs.
-We iterate Problem \eqref{eq:exp_problem} over $L$ \eqref{eq:L_choice}, as described in Section \ref{subsec:exp_lowerbound} to remove the conservatism of convex relaxation.
+We randomly sample a prior estimate $\hat{\theta}_{\mathrm{prior},i}$ such that $(\hat{\theta}_{\mathrm{prior},i}-\theta_\mathrm{tr})^\top (D_{0_i} \otimes I_{n_\mathrm{x}}) (\hat{\theta}_{\mathrm{prior},i}-\theta_\mathrm{tr}) \leq 1$, and compute the corresponding constants $\Gamma_{\mathrm{v},i}$ and $l_i$ via the scenario approach (cf. Appendix \ref{appendix:sample}).
+We run 10 trials for each of the following values $\alpha_i \in \{10^0,10^1,10^2,10^3,10^4\}$ wherein each trial uses a different randomly sampled initial estimate $\hat{\theta}_\mathrm{prior}$ and a different sequence of random inputs for random exploration.
+Each trial comprises: $\mathrm{(i)}$ determining the initial excitation bound $D_{0_i}$, prior estimate $\hat{\theta}_{\mathrm{prior},i}$, and the corresponding constants $\Gamma_{\mathrm{v},i}$ and $l_i$, $\mathrm{(ii)}$ solving the exploration problem \eqref{eq:exp_problem} to obtain targeted exploration inputs, and $\mathrm{(iii)}$ generating random exploration inputs with the same energy as the targeted inputs.
+We iterate Problem \eqref{eq:exp_problem} over $\tilde{U}$ \eqref{eq:L_choice}, as described in Section \ref{subsec:exp_lowerbound} to reduce the suboptimality of convex relaxation.
 Given the targeted and random exploration inputs, we get observed data sets from 10 trials corresponding to each $\alpha_i$.
 From the datasets, we compute the mean value of finite excitations achieved by targeted exploration $D_{T_{T,i,11}}$ and random exploration $D_{T_{R,i,11}}$.
-From Fig. \ref{fig:goaldt}, it can be observed that the targeted exploration inputs achieve the goal for all tested initial uncertainty levels, i.e., $D_{T_{T,i,11}} \geq 10^7$ for all trials.
-The achieved excitation is higher than the goal due to inherent conservatism of the targeted exploration strategy.
+From Fig. \ref{fig:goaldt}, it can be observed that the targeted exploration inputs achieve the desired excitation for all tested initial uncertainty levels, i.e., $D_{T_{T,i,11}} \geq 10^6$ for all trials.
+The achieved excitation is higher than the desired excitation due to inherent conservatism of the targeted exploration strategy, which utilizes worst-case bounds $\Gamma_{\mathrm{v}}$ and $l$.
 The strategy is more conservative for large initial uncertainty (small $\alpha$).
-On the other hand, random exploration achieves significantly smaller excitation with the same energy by a factor of at least $10$.
+On the other hand, random exploration achieves significantly smaller excitation with the same energy by a factor of approximately $10$.
 Furthermore, random exploration has a large variance in the achieved exploration due to the stochasticity introduced by the random inputs.
-Hence, targeting the exploration with respect to the desired goal can have enormous advantages over random exploration.
+Hence, targeting the exploration with respect to the desired excitation can have enormous advantages over random exploration.